Some properties of the A$_{\infty}$-nerve: -nerve

 \begin{rem} It easy to check that a triangle $T$ is the datum of: \begin{itemize} \item Two morphisms $f$, $g\in X_1$. \item Two 2-simplices in $X_2$ of the form:

 \end{itemize} We will indicate the \emph{triangle} $T$ by

 \end{rem}

-\begin{defn}[$\infty$-stable] We say that $X$ is a \emph{$\infty$-stable category} if \begin{itemize} \item[(S1)] $X$ is an $\infty$-category equipped with zero object (pointed $\infty$-category). \item[(S2)] Every morphism has fibers and cofibers. \item[(S3)] Every triangle in $X$ is a fiber sequence if and only if it is a cofiber sequence. \end{itemize} \end{defn} Given an $\infty$-stable category $X$, we have an auto-equivalence $\Sigma:X\to X$ called $suspension$ functor, with inverse $\Omega$ called $loop$ functor, obtained via the category of subfunctors of $\mbox{Fun}(\Delta^1\times\Delta^1,X)$ generated by the following pullbacks and pushouts in $\Delta^1\times\Delta^1\to X$:
+\begin{defn}[Stable $\infty$-category] We say that $X$ is a \emph{stable $\infty$-category} if \begin{itemize} \item[(S1)] $X$ is an $\infty$-category equipped with zero object (pointed $\infty$-category). \item[(S2)] Every morphism has fibers and cofibers. \item[(S3)] Every triangle in $X$ is a fiber sequence if and only if it is a cofiber sequence. \end{itemize} \end{defn} Given a stable $\infty$-category $X$, we have an auto-equivalence $\Sigma:X\to X$ called \emph{suspension} functor, with inverse $\Omega$ called \emph{loop} functor, obtained via the category of subfunctors of $\mbox{Fun}(\Delta^1\times\Delta^1,X)$ generated by the following pullbacks and pushouts in $\Delta^1\times\Delta^1\to X$:

-where 0 and 0$'$ are zero objects in $X$ (cf. Chapter 1 of \cite{Lur2} for a precise definition).
+where 0 and 0$'$ are zero objects in $X$ (cf. \cite[Chapter 1]{Lur2} for a precise definition).
 If $n>0$ we will denote by $x[n]$ the $\Sigma$ functor applied $n$-times to $x\in X$, if $n<0$ we will denote by $x[n]$ the $\Omega$ functor applied $n$-times to $x$.\\ We have the following fundamental theorem: